marklogic-community/marklogicworkflow/documentation/WEEDS.md

 required.

 Each sub process is defined as a separate pipeline underneath the root process URI.
 (This also allows an event in one pipeline to execute a (sub) process defined in another).

+## CPF modelling and implementation

+A CPF Process model will also be directly importable from BPMN2.
+See the [OOTB CPF features](cpf-ootb.md) available.